-Possession limit means, for purposes of this guide only, one bag limit, including fish at home, in a cooler, camper, tent, freezer, livewell, or any other place of storage.
+Possession limit means, for purposes of this guide only, two daily limits, including fish at home, in a cooler, camper, tent, freezer, livewell, or any other place of storage.

 Protected aquatic wildlife means, for purposes of this guide only, all species of fish, crustaceans or amphibians.